sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 ## New relay behavior on EXTEND and CREATE failure.

-If an EXTEND2 cell based on an index fails, the relay should not close the circuit, but should instead send back a TRUNCATED cell containing the SNIP in an extension.
+If an EXTEND2 cell based on an routing index fails, the relay should not close the circuit, but should instead send back a TRUNCATED cell containing the SNIP in an extension.

 If a CREATE2 cell fails and a SNIP was requested, then instead of